SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 If you are new to GitHub, have a look at Jonathan McGlone's [Creating and Hosting a Personal Site on GitHub](http://jmcglone.com/guides/github-pages/).
 Without following the tutorials, you can learn a lot by simply reading the introductions to each section.

-The following sections are intended to help you get up-and-running with those aspects of GitHub that you need to contribute to the Spartacus project:
+The following sections are intended to help you get up and running with those aspects of GitHub that you need to contribute to the Spartacus project:

 - [Your GitHub ID and Obtaining Write-Access to the Spartacus Repositories](#your-github-id-and-obtaining-write-access-to-the-spartacus-repositories)
 - [Cloning the Documentation Repository](#cloning-the-documentation-repository)